Accommodated Testing Information for Faculty

 - The student’s accommodations would cause their test to overlap with another class.
 If the student receives extended time, for example, and has a class immediately following yours, you must allow them to test at an alternate time so that they receive their full accommodation.
 You may choose this time as long as it fits into the student’s class schedule and the Testing Services hours of operation.
 You may also proctor the exam for the student on your own at a mutually agreed upon time.

 - If the time of the test falls outside of Testing Services business hours, we ask that you work with the student to find a time that is suitable for you both for the student to test.
-Throughout the regular Spring and Fall semester, testing is available 8:00am to 5:00pm Monday through Friday.
+Throughout the regular Spring and Fall semester, testing is available 8:00am to 9:00pm Monday through Thursday and 8:00am – 5:00pm on Friday.
 All tests must be finished by the closing time, including any time extensions received by the student.

 - If the student requests to test at a time other than when the class is taking the test for any reason other than those just mentioned, you have the right to approve or deny that request at your discretion, as you would with any other student request to reschedule an exam.

-- Instructors receive emails—When a student registers to take an exam in Testing Services, instructors will receive an exam request email with information regarding the testing appointment.
+- Instructor receives test request—When a student registers to take an exam in Testing Services, instructors will receive an exam request email with information regarding the testing appointment.
 This is usually done two business days ahead of time.
 Please review the information carefully, and reach out to the student with any issues regarding the date and/or time the student has chosen.
 If the student requests to test at a time other than when the class is taking the test for any reason other than those just mentioned, you have the right to approve or deny that request at your discretion, as you would with any other student request to reschedule an exam.

 - Instructors submit testing materials to Testing Services—In the confirmation email, there is a list of options for test submission and a link to our Testing Cover Sheet.
 You may fill out this form and select the “Submit” button to submit the form to us via email.
-You can send us the test via email at firstname.lastname@example.org, campus mail (LIBR 251) or drop it off in person at LIBR 251.
+You can send us the test via the Cover Sheet as an attachment, email at email@example.com, campus mail (LIBR 251) or drop it off in person at LIBR 251.
 Testing Services will not deviate from the instructions on the cover sheet without explicit instructions from the instructor.

-- Testing Services proctors and exam return—The completed test will be returned according to the details that instructors list on the Test Cover Sheet.
+- Testing Services proctors and returns exam—The completed test will be returned according to the details that instructors list on the Test Cover Sheet.
 Testing Services makes every effort to return exams within 24 hours of the student completing the exam, however, you are more than welcome to stop by our office to pick up the exams.